waldoapp/fastlane-plugin-waldo/README.md

 > **Note:** You _must_ specify the Waldo upload token.

-If for some reason you do _not_ use `gradle` to build your APK, you will need to explicitly specify the APK path to `waldo`:
+If you do _not_ use `gradle` to build your APK, you will need to explicitly specify the APK path to `waldo`:

 ```ruby
 waldo(apk_path: '/path/to/YourApp.apk',